SumantaJ/lf-code-challenge/README.md

 ## UI Design

 Interactive angular based UI application has been added inside same project (just to make testing and viewing both app less problematic).
-UI app location is : <project root>/src/main/greeting-ui.
+UI app location is : (project root)/src/main/greeting-ui.

 Please note, both main project code and deployable app is there to check, inside greeting-ui and /greeting-ui/dist respectively.

-###Requirement for running UI
+### Requirement for running UI
 - Spring Boot Backend Application of Greeting CRUD
 - Node JS
-- Angular CLI (preferably version 9 or more)
+- Angular CLI (preferably version 10 or more)

-####Steps to run for running UI app
+#### Steps to run for running UI app

 1. Node JS source code or installer can be found [here](https://nodejs.org/en/download/)